Topics:

 Big Creek Lake

 Anglers may notice orange and white buoys in the northwest arm of the lake.
 These buoys are marking equipment on the bottom of the lake used in an ongoing fishery research project.
 Please do not disturb them.
-Bluegill - Good: Catch bluegill shallow on the upper half of the lake and in the backs of coves with chunks of nightcrawlers or leeches.
-Walleye - Fair: Jig or troll live bait rigs off humps and around points in 10 to 20 feet of water during the day and shallower in the evenings near sunset.
+Walleye - Fair: Jig or troll live bait rigs or shad imitating crankbaits and plastics off humps around points and along the edges of aquatic vegetation in 5 to 15 feet of water.
+Wiper (Hybrid Striped Bass) - Fair: Catch wipers mostly in the lower half of the lake jigging shad imitating plastics or casting topwater lures over the schools.
+Focus on shorelines or coves the wind is blowing into on windy days.

 Des Moines River (Stratford to Saylorville Lake)